Ari-Smith-Research/Ari-Smith-Research.github.io/upcoming.md

 July 29th, 9:00.
 Dark Horse Art Bar, with the Brennan Connors Standards Trio

 August 12th.
 Painted Forest (Wonewoc), Sahada Buckley and Trace Johnson perform chamber music, including a piece by Ari Smith

+September 24.
+Communication Madison, with Luke Leavitt and the Levitations